aidanKay93/Data-Science-Salaries-Project/README.md

 # Data-Science-Salaries-Project
-Python project analyzing data science salaries dataset. o UtilizedMatplotlibandSeabornfordatavisualization. o CleanedandprepareddatausingNumpyandPandas. o Developedpredictivemodels(LogisticRegression,RandomForestwithPCA)topredictsalaryrange based on variables like experience and company size.
+Python project analyzing data science salaries dataset researching what type of company seems to pay the best and what type of careers seem of pay the best.
+Utilized Matplotlib and Seaborn packages for data visualization.Cleaned and prepared data using Numpy and Pandas packages.
+Developed predictive models (Logistic Regression,Random Forest with PCA) to predict salary range based on variables such as experience and company size.